BlueAcornInc/aio-commerce-guides/glossary.md

 **Out-of-Process Extensibility** or **OOPE** is the recommended approach for extending Adobe Commerce in a scalable, secure, and maintainable way.
 Instead of modifying the core PHP application directly, developers use **Adobe Developer App Builder** and external services to integrate new capabilities (such as Payments, Shipping, Taxes, or Storefront Blocks).
 This keeps the Adobe Commerce core immutable, reduces upgrade friction, and promotes modern cloud-native practices.
 OOPE is intended to be the long-term strategy for Adobe Commerce development, and is required for *SaaS* development.

 **In-Process Extensibility** or **IPE** is the traditional method of extending Adobe Commerce PaaS or Magento Open Source by directly modifying or adding to the core PHP application.
 This often includes custom modules, plugins, and observers that run within the same process as the platform itself.
 While still widely used, IPE can introduce upgrade complexity, security risks, and maintenance challenges.
 Adobe’s long-term strategy is to reduce reliance on IPE in favor of **Out-of-Process Extensibility (OOPE)**, but it remains necessary for Magento Open Source and some legacy use cases.

+**Adobe Commerce Optimizer** is a seperate offering from Adobe Commerce or Storefront, but is complimentary.
+It's designed to provide Catalog Indexing and search capabiltiities to any storefront, expanding beyond just Adobe Commerce, but it uses EDS and Catalog Services and can be framed as a Commerce head in it's own right.